 The DeWalt 3D flashlight is the largest flashlight in DeWalt’s recently introduced line-up of LED lights.
-The DeWalt line of LED flashlights are heavy duty aluminum torches designed for outdoor, construction, and industrial use.
+The LED flashlights in the DeWalt line are heavy-duty aluminum torches designed for outdoor, construction, and industrial use.

 The D-cells are obviously heavy, which means it is less easy to carry for long times as compared to lighter flashlights, but they also give the flashlight the heft needed to use it as an improvised impact weapon if needed.
 For someone keeping the light near the bedside for any nighttime intruders, having a heavy flashlight for close encounters may be appealing.

-The DeWalt 3D had a tight focused beam in the center, with a large circle of light that gave very good illumination over a wide area.
-The CREE brand LED is bright, efficient, and throws a pleasent white light, rather than the yellow light associated with incandescent bulbs.
+The DeWalt 3D had a tightly focused beam in the center, with a large circle of light that gave very good illumination over a wide area.
+The CREE brand LED is bright, efficient, and throws a pleasant white light, rather than the yellow light associated with incandescent bulbs.

 Using regular Duracell alkaline batteries, the flashlight remained very bright over the course of three weeks of use, with little loss of brightness.
 I would imagine that someone using the light around the house or as a night-stand light would get many months of use out of this light before changing the batteries would be required.